Skip to main content

 Is There an Alternative That Eliminates Insurer Risk?

-Selling your future annuity payments to CSF converts your payment stream to an immediate lump sum.
 Once the sale is complete, you have cash, not a future obligation from an insurance company.
 The insurer's solvency no longer affects you.
 CSF assumes any ongoing counterparty risk as the buyer of those future payments.
+If you want to explore this option, call us at (800) 317-3769 for a free, no-obligation quote.

 This option makes particular sense if your annuity issuer has a lower financial strength rating or if you prefer the certainty of cash in hand over decades of future payments from a single company.
 For a detailed walkthrough of the selling process, see our guide to selling annuity payments.
 To estimate your lump sum value, use our annuity calculator.
 You can also read our guide comparing surrendering to your insurer versus selling to CSF for a complete cost comparison.